 - install and maintain smoke alarms and a proper means of escape in case of fire

 - provide safety certificates for all electrical appliances when requested

-If the HMO requires a licence, there may be other conditions to your licence, eg improving the standard of your facilities.
+If the HMO requires a licence, there may be other conditions to your licence, for example improving the standard of your facilities.
 We will let you know when you apply.